Two vast armies stand

 |19th||+6||d10||19||Ability Score Improvement|

 Creating a Warlord

-You can make an warlord quickly by following these suggestions.
+You can make a warlord quickly by following these suggestions.
+For a Commander select Strength as your highest attribute followed by Wisdom.
 For a Chieftain or Paragon select Strength as your highest attribute followed by Charisma.
-For a Commander select Strength as your highest attribute followed by Wisdom.

-For a Noble select Charisma as your highest attribute followed by Constitution, and for a Tactician select Intelligence followed by Constitution.
+For a Noble select Charisma as your highest attribute followed by Constitution.
+For a Packleader, select Dexterity as your highest stat followed by Wisdom.
+For a Tactician select Intelligence followed by Constitution.

 As a Warlord, you gain the following class features